RaptorSDS/KL200/README.md

 Sets the upload interval for the sensor in automatic mode (not applicable in manual mode).

-    Interval in 100ms units (e.g., 10 for 1 second)
+    Interval in 100ms units (e.g., 10 for 1 second)  ( only 1 to 100 allowed)

 Returns true if the setting was successful, false otherwise.